cesarderio/Scripts/Bash/Bash_Sys_Info/README.md

 ## **Overview**

-The `SystemInfo.sh` bash script is designed to fetch and display key details about the system's name, CPU, RAM, display adapter, and network adapter.
+The `SystemInfo.sh` bash script is designed to fetch and display key details about the system's name, CPU, RAM, display adapter, and network adapter using the `lshw` tool.

 ## **Features**